tweag/nickel/doc/manual/contracts.md

 requires evaluating their content first.

-What we can do is to not perform all the checks right away, but **return a new value which is wrapping the original value with delayed checks inside**.
-This is the rationale behind general custom contracts returning a value.
-Let us see:
+What we can do is to not perform all the checks right away, but **return a new value which is wrapping the original value with delayed checks inside**:

 ```nickel
 {